-Moss is a member of the National Academy of Education and a fellow of the American Educational Research Association.
-She was a member of the joint committee revising the 1999 AERA, APA, NCME Standards for Educational and Psychological Testing, of the National Research Council's Committee on Assessment and Teacher Quality, and chair of AERA's Task Force on Standards for Reporting on Empirical Social Science Research in AERA Publications.
-She has served on technical advisory committees for the National Board for Professional Teaching Standards, the Interstate New Teacher Support and Assessment Consortium, and the student testing programs in New York and California.
-She is co-founder and co-editor of the journal, Measurement: Interdisciplinary Research and Perspective.
+Moss is an elected member of the National Academy of Education and a fellow of the American Educational Research Association.
+She was a member of the joint committee revising the 1999 AERA, APA, NCME Standards for Educational and Psychological Testing and chair of AERA’s Task Force on Standards for Reporting on Empirical Social Science Research in AERA Publications.

 "Assessment, equity, and opportunity to learn."